cheese-cakee/Benchmarking-GEMM/README.md

 }
 ```

-The packed micro-kernel reads from these buffers with offset `kk * stride` — every access is a cache line hit.
+The packed micro kernel reads from these buffers with offset `kk * stride` — every access is a cache line hit.
 Combined with 4×8 register blocking, this achieves **69.2 GFLOPS** at 2048×2048, a 2.3× improvement over plain tiling.

-**Tail handling:** The micro-kernel always operates on 8 columns (one AVX2 vector).
+**Tail handling:** The micro kernel always operates on 8 columns (one AVX2 vector).
 When the matrix width isn't a multiple of 8, the final tile is smaller.
-We pass `nr` (the actual number of valid columns) to the kernel and use `_mm256_maskstore_ps` with a runtime-generated mask for the tail.
+We pass `nr` (the actual number of valid columns) to the kernel and use `_mm256_maskstore_ps` with a runtime generated mask for the tail.
 This was a critical bugfix — without it, the kernels overwrote memory past the matrix edge and crashed on small sizes (4×4, etc.).

 ### 8. Prefetching — When It Hurts

-With the packed micro-kernel hitting ~69 GFLOPS, the natural next step is to hide memory latency with software prefetch:
+With the packed micro kernel hitting ~69 GFLOPS, the natural next step is to hide memory latency with software prefetch:

 ```cpp
 _mm_prefetch((const char*)&B_packed[(kk + 2) * 8], _MM_HINT_NTA);